-Ariete: Listed on the Eater Hot list as one of the hot new spots in Miami, I enjoyed a fun meal in Coconut Grove at this new restaurant which opened in January, 2016.
+Ariete: Thanks to Eater Miami, I found one of the best new spots in Miami.
+I enjoyed a fun meal in Coconut Grove at this new restaurant which opened in January, 2016.
 It features shareable entrees and snacks revolving around a wood fired grill.
 I loved the smoked pork chop after two weeks of eating non-stop seafood.
 3540 Main Highway.

 Panther Coffee: This is the Coconut Grove location of this local Miami local specialty coffee roaster.
 Stop in at 3407 Main Hwy.